 Length of credit history (15 percent): The longer your credit history, the more experience you have with managing credit in lenders’ eyes.

 Types of credit you use (10 percent): Lenders want to see that you know how to manage different types of credit, including credit cards, car loans, mortgage loans, retail cards and more.
-Becker explains that “having many old and active accounts, which include installment credit, revolving credit, mortgages and lines of credit,” will provide you a healthy mix of credit types.
+Becker explained that “having many old and active accounts, which include installment credit, revolving credit, mortgages and lines of credit,” will provide you a healthy mix of credit types.

 With so much to think about, you have to balance a lot to try to achieve the highest credit score possible.
 The good news is, however, that your chances of actually achieving it are pretty good.